eremedia/Google-Analyticator/readme.txt

 - Installs easily - unlike other plugins, the user doesn't even have to know their Analytics UID
 - Allows tracking code to be placed in the footer to ensure faster load times
 - Provides complete control over options; disable any feature if needed
-- **NEW!** Support localization - get the settings page in your language of choice
+- **NEW!** Supports localization - get the settings page in your language of choice

 For more information, visit the [Google Analyticator plugin page](http://plugins.spiralwebconsulting.com/analyticator.html).